 Asser Strategic Research Agenda

-The Asser Strategic Research Agenda (ASRA) ‘International & European law as a source of trust in a hyper-connected world’ aims to examine how law as one of the social institutions can contribute to the construction and cultivation of trust and trusting relations needed for cooperation in this large and hyper-connected world.
-It will guide the further development of the Institute’s research capacity and it will contribute to further strengthening Asser’s intellectual identity and its position at the interface of the world of legal academia and legal practice.
+The Asser Strategic Research Agenda (ASRA) ‘International & European law as a source of trust in a hyper-connected world’ (2016-2020) examines how law as one of the social institutions can contribute to the construction and cultivation of trust and trusting relations needed for cooperation in this large and hyper-connected world.

 In the words of Tobias Asser, ‘law serves primarily to cultivate trust.’
 This goes first of all to traditional legal values, such as coherence, consistency, predictability, legal certainty, and justice or fairness, and their positive impact reconciling public and private interests.
 At the turn of the 20th century, Asser articulated this vision for the world of states and actively contributed to the development of an international order that defined certain values as its normative foundation, created law on that basis, and established institutions to uphold these values and norms.
 But today’s world is incomparable to the one of Asser’s time.
 Since the 1990s, global connectivity, i.e. the digital connectedness of people (or rather their digital devices) through information and communication technologies (ICT), the Internet, and social media networks, have expanded exponentially.
 This has elevated significantly the economic, social, and political interconnectedness and interdependency worldwide.